PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 - **message** = a single CAN message, the format of which is specified below
 - **reset sequence** = the sequence of actions that brings the module to a known state where a game can be immediately started
 - **mode** = a state of the module, known by the module and assumed by the MC based on seen messages

+## Physical layer

+The module interface MUST contain at least the following signals:

+- Ground (GND)
+- CAN bus (CAN_L and CAN_H)
+- MODULE_SENSE (pulled to ground by the module when connected)
+- MODULE_ENABLE (digital signal from the MC to the module)

 ## Message types